solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 #### State

-Sometimes you need to remember some values and objects between consecutive collections, ie:
+At times, you will need to remember values and objects between consecutive collections, ie:
 - credentials,
 - objects representing any client created during Load phase (like: TPC, REST, GRPC etc),
 - cashe,